owlbarn/tutorial/book/case-image-inception/README.md

 Operations such as convolution includes mainly linear operations such as matrix multiplication and `add`.
 But that's not how the real world data looks like.
 Recall that from the previous Regression chapter, even though linear regression can be effective, for most of the real world application we need more complex method such as polynomial regression.
 The same can be applied here.
 We need to increase the non-linearity to accommodate real world data such as image.
+[ liang: can you specify the ReLU calcuation? ]

-There are multiple activation choice, such as `tanh` and `sigmoid`.
+There are multiple activation choices, such as `tanh` and `sigmoid`.
 However, the `relu` operation, which set negative values of a feature map to zero, is frequently used.
 It makes training faster, and accuracy loss in gradient computation is small.
+[ liang: how much faster, specify the complexity ]

 Another thing that AlexNet proposes is to use the `dropout` layer.
 It is mainly used to solve the over-fitting problem.
-This operation only works at training time.
-It randomly makes the elements in a ndarray from the last layer to be zero, and thus "deactivate" the knowledge that can be learnt from these points.
+This operation only works during training phase.
+It randomly selects some elements in the input ndarray and set their values to zero, thus "deactivate" the knowledge that can be learnt from these points.
 In this way, the network intentionally drops certain part of training examples and avoid the over-fitting problem.
 It is similar to the regularisation method we use in the linear regression.